| SCIENCE |

-There are three different kinds of rock identified by geologist that make up the geological structure of the buttes that dominated the North Platte River Valley in western Nebraska.
-Sedimentary (sea bed, river, and dune deposits), igneous (volcanic) and metamorphic (rocks that have been changed by pressure and heat).
+There are three different kinds of rock identified by geologists that make up the geological structure of the buttes that dominated the North Platte River Valley in western Nebraska.
+Sedimentary (sea bed, river, and dune deposits), igneous (volcanic), and metamorphic (rocks that have been changed by pressure and heat).
 Sedimentary rocks are the only rocks exposed at Scotts Bluff.

 The origins of Scotts Bluff began 80 to 55 million years ago during the Laramide orogeny as the Rocky Mountains were being formed to the west of Scotts Bluff.
-Over millions of years weathering and wind erosion deposited wind blown and water sediments to the east.
+Over millions of years, weathering and wind erosion deposited windblown and water sediments to the east.
 These sediments accumulated in layers burying what would become the North Platte Valley to a height of over 800 feet.
-The layers became compressed by overlaying sedimentary rocks hardening the material.
+The layers became compressed by overlying sedimentary rocks hardening the material.

 ||| PIERRE SHALE – THE FOUNDATION OF THE GREAT PLAINS

 At this time the entirety of what would become the North Platte Valley was flat with a few small rolling hills dotted here and there.